boudra/moboudra.com/posts/software-is-about-people-not-code.md

 If you break down how developers spend their time building software, writing code in isolation is kind of the easy part, the hard part is coordinating with the team, tasks like figuring out how code you didn't write works, designing and deciding how we are going to build and deliver new features, discussing ideas, sharing knowledge with teammates etc. Therefore it is fundamental that the team is able do these activities effectively, and your job as a manager is to create an environment where that's possible.

-I now believe that focusing on building a supportive environment where feedback is easily given and taken, where growth is encouraged is a much more powerful thing to be focusing your time on because, with time and patience you ultimately will get better software.
+I now believe that focusing on the culture is the single post important thing that you can do as an engineering lead.
+Building a team that takes ownership, a supportive environment where feedback is easily given and taken and where growth is encouraged is a much more powerful thing to be focusing your time on, because with time and patience, you ultimately will get better software.

-The software might be the end product, but it's the team behind it that will determine the quality.
+The software might be the end product, but it's the team behind it that determines the quality!